dgwozdz/OLS/README.md

 ### 2.3 Differencing and lagging variables

 Now we will proceed to building multiple models.
-At the moment objects of class `mts` are not handled, so at first our data set should be converted into a data frame.
+At the moment objects of class `mts` are not handled, so at first our data set should be converted into a data frame (if it hasn't been done earlier).
 Then we can add some lagged variables.
 To lag regressors, we can use `lag` function:

 ``` r
 EuStockMarkets <- data.frame(EuStockMarkets)